Prepare for the 2024 Elections with these digital tools

 To learn about the proposals of the current parties—which should be put into action in the bills filed by the legislators who are finally elected—, you can check out these links:

-If you want to read a summary of some of the most pressing issues on the island and what is being proposed by each party to address them, read our guide, written in collaboration with Política Accesible.
+If you want to read a summary of some of the most pressing issues on the islands and what is being proposed by each party to address them, read our guide, written in collaboration with Política Accesible.

 What is really at stake in the Legislature in the 2024 Elections?